InventiStudio/portfolio/blog-posts/pl/5-we-are-hiring.md

 We don't expect you to know the whole API by heart, but experience with using Vue.js and it's ecosystem parts (e.g Vuex, Vue-Router) is really appreciated!

 - **Solid basics of HTML5 & CSS3**
-You should have a knowledge of semantic HTML (we usually use pug for templates) and CSS (specificity, Responsive Web Design).
+You should have a knowledge of semantic HTML - we usually use pug for templates, and CSS - Sass, Responsive Web Design, good architecture practices.

 - **Familiarity with Bootstrap 4 and/or Vuetify**
 It's OK if you're familiar with some other CSS/Vue.js frameworks.
 Ability of using a documentation is the main point here!